-This comprehensive guide explains why unique selector IDs are essential to use and provides a complete implementation framework that ensures reliable data tracking and improved user experience.
+This guide explains why unique selector IDs are essential and provides a practical implementation framework to keep your analytics trustworthy.
+Follow these steps to ensure reliable tracking across theme updates and layout changes while improving accuracy and user experience.

 Understanding Unique Selector IDs